 Additionally, when we do not control the prosecution, maintenance and enforcement of certain important intellectual property, such as a drug compound inlicensed to us, the protection of the intellectual property rights may not be in our hands.
-In the case of DFC, we do not control the intellectual property rights in-licensed to us with respect to the compound and therefore may be unable to protect those rights.
-If the entity that controls the intellectual property rights related to DFC does not adequately protect those rights, our rights may be impaired, which may impact our ability to develop, market and commercialize DFC
+If we do not control the intellectual property rights in-licensed to us with respect to a compound and the entity that controls the intellectual property rights does not adequately protect those rights, our rights may be impaired, which may impact our ability to develop, market and commercialize the in-licensed compound.